top of page

 Education Outreach, Program Development

 Sara Burrell grew up in the Wyoming Rockies and developed an early love for all things natural science.
 With a background in geology, biology, and outdoor education, she was drawn to an environmental education program at Antioch University New England.
 Through her summer internship with The Caterpillar Lab she was able to explore new passions and interests that have launched her into a new educational pathway.
 She believes that caterpillars are a valuable tool to explore deeper connections with both the ecological and social communities of New England.
-Now a four-year veteran of The Caterpillar Lab, Sara is a core team member, managing aspects of outreach, program development, resource development, and of course, taking care of way too many caterpillars!
+Now a veteran of The Caterpillar Lab, Sara is a core team member, managing aspects of outreach, program development, resource development, and of course, taking care of way too many caterpillars!

 bottom of page